eburchfield/emilyburchfield/content/home/people.md

 weight = 20  # Order that this section will appear.

 title = " "
-subtitle = "We study the interactions between Food, Agriculture, Climate, and Environment to support Sustainability"
+subtitle = "We study the interactions between Food, Agriculture, Climate, and Environment to support Sustainability!"

 [content]
   # Choose which groups/teams of users to display.